 - Cool the dough so it shapes better: After letting it rest in the fridge, the dough is easier to work with when you roll it out and cut it into crescents.

 - Wait patiently for the dough to rise.
-Gluten-free doughs take longer to rise than regular doughs.
+Gluten-free doughs take longer to rise than regular dough.
 If your kitchen is cool, an oven that's a little warm or a sunny spot can help.

 🔖 Storing Tips